 We consider two research questions.
 First, what configurations of historical and geographic dimensions influence HGAE outcomes in SSA?
 To address this question, we employ abductive reasoning to link the social science and historical literatures.
-We use analytically structured histories of three African countries (Ghana, Nigeria, and Angola), based on a close reading of the secondary literature in the social sciences and history, to develop a conceptual framework identifying the key dimensions potentially affecting EGA.
-We go on to utilize the dimensions identified in that framework to undertake a fuzzy set qualitative comparative analysis (fsQCA; Douglas, Shepherd, & Prentice, 2020) in order to address our second research question: which configurations of these dimensions are important for HGAE?
-Our fsQCA analysis suggests that elements of long-term colonial history (i.e., British vs. other colonies; ethnic heterogeneity); of postcolonial history (i.e., high/low levels of conflict and population displacement; not having "bad neighbors"); as well as of geography (i.e., coastal locations, resource endowments) together play an important role in the configurations of historical and geographic factors supportive of HGAE.
+We use analytically structured histories of three African countries (Ghana, Nigeria and Angola), based on a close reading of the secondary literature in the social sciences and history, to develop a conceptual framework identifying the key dimensions potentially affecting entrepreneurial growth aspirations.
+We go on to utilize the dimensions identified in that framework to undertake a fuzzy sets qualitative comparative analysis (fsQCA) (Douglas, Shepherd, Prentice, 2020) in order to address our second research question: which configurations of these dimensions are important for high growth aspiration entrepreneurship?
+Our fsQCA analysis suggests that elements of long term colonial history (that is, British versus other colonies; ethnic heterogeneity); of postcolonial history (that is, high/low levels of conflict and population displacement; not having 'bad neighbours'); as well as of geography (that is, coastal locations; resource endowments) together play an important role in the configurations of historical and geographic factors supportive of HGAE.
 The results emphasize the need for a contextually sensitive and history-conscious analysis which focuses on configurations of dimensions rather than on separate independent variables.

-In the following section, we present the preliminary framework to understand the relationship between longand short-term historical factors, geographic dimensions, and EGA, drawing on analytically structured case histories.
+In the following section, we present the preliminary framework to understand the relationship between long- and short-term historical factors, geographic dimensions and entrepreneurial growth aspirations, drawing on analytically structured case histories.
 We go on in the third section to use this framework to structure our fsQCA.
 Our discussion of the results leads to conclusions highlighting the wider lessons about the historical origins of HGAE, and the implications for entrepreneurship theory.

-2 | THEORETICAL FRAMEWORK AND HISTORICAL METHODS
+1. THEORETICAL FRAMEWORK AND HISTORICAL METHODS

-Baumol (1990) utilizes historical analysis to posit that institutions affect the choice between productive and unproductive forms of entrepreneurship (see also Sobel, 2008).
-This argument has been extended to HGAE by Autio and Acs (2010) and Estrin et al. (2013): they suggest that inadequate institutions reduce the incentives for entrepreneurs to create high-growth aspiration ventures.
-Thus, the institutional environment affects the "quality" of entrepreneurship through the aspirations of owners-managers of the new ventures, and in that way influences their impact on employment, growth, and economic development (Estrin et al., 2018).
-However, understanding the institutional environment is not a trivial task, and this is especially true for developing countries in general, and for Africa in particular (Michalopoulos & Papaioannou, 2018; Nunn & Wantchekon, 2011).
-In part, this is because understanding institutions entails knowledge of the history of the country in which those institutions evolve (Acemoglu & Robinson, 2012; North, 1990, 2006).
+Baumol (1990) utilizes historical analysis to posit that institutions affect the choice between productive and unproductive forms of entrepreneurship (see also: Sobel, 2008).
+This argument has been extended to HGAE by Autio and Acs (2010) and Estrin et al. (2013): they suggest that inadequate institutions reduce the incentives for entrepreneurs to create high growth aspiration ventures.
+Thus, the institutional environment affects the 'quality' of entrepreneurship through the aspirations of owners-managers of the new ventures, and in that way influences their impact on employment, growth and economic development (Estrin et al., 2018).
+However, understanding the institutional environment is not a trivial task, and this is especially true for developing countries in general, and for Africa in particular (Nunn and Wantchekon 2011; Michalopoulos and Papaioannou, 2018).
+In part, this is because understanding institutions entails knowledge of the history of the country in which those institutions evolve (North 1990; 2006; Acemoglu and Robinson, 2012).
 Hence, we can only fully understand institutional determinants if we engage in context-bound (Tsui, 2004) and history-conscious theorizing (Gartner et al., forthcoming), to enrich entrepreneurship theory.